 Student health benefits plan

-All students enrolled in full-time programs (except MBA/MPH) and all F-1 visa status students are required to maintain adequate health insurance coverage to provide protection against unexpected accidents and illnesses.
-Full-time program and F-1 students are automatically enrolled in the Student Health Benefits Plan.
+All students enrolled in full-time programs (except MPH/MBA) and all F-1 or J-1 visa status students are required to maintain adequate health insurance coverage to provide protection against unexpected accidents and illnesses.
+Full-time program and F-1 or J-1 students are automatically enrolled in the Student Health Benefits Plan.

 Students are billed each fall and spring for the premium on their SIS student account.
 Coverage for new students begins on the first day of orientation and ends the following summer.
-Coverage for returning students begins on August 15, 2019 and ends on August 14, 2020.
+Coverage for returning students begins on August 15 of the current year and ends on August 14 the following summer.
 No refunds are issued once enrolled in the Student Health Benefits Plan.

-Students can access their Student Health Benefits Plan by logging into SIS Self-Service.
-Select the Health Insurance option under the Personal Info tab.
+Students can access their Student Health Benefits Plan by visiting https://jhucarey.mycare26.com/.

 If your current coverage is ending

-Currently enrolled full-time students whose existing health insurance coverage is ending can enroll in the University’s Student Health Benefits Plan before the published enrollment date (30 days) by submitting a copy of the termination letter from the current insurance carrier to Student Services at firstname.lastname@example.org.
+Currently enrolled full-time students whose existing health insurance coverage is ending can enroll in the University’s Student Health Benefits Plan before the published enrollment date (30 days) by submitting a copy of the termination letter from the current insurance carrier to the Office of Student Affairs at firstname.lastname@example.org.
 New coverage is available beginning the 15th of each month and continues until the next regular enrollment date.